Transverse momentum dependent distribution functions in the threshold limit: Introduction

-The TMD factorization and resummation framework offer a bridge between TMD functions and observations, which was originally obtained by Collins, Soper and Sterman in \cite{Collins:1981uk,Collins:1984kg} and has also been derived in Soft-Collinear Effective Theory (SCET)~\cite{Bauer:2000yr,Bauer:2001ct,Bauer:2001yt,Bauer:2002nz,Beneke:2002ph} based on renormalization group methods \cite{Becher:2010tm,Chiu:2011qc,GarciaEchevarria:2011rb}.
+The TMD factorization and resummation framework offer a bridge between TMD functions and observations, which was originally obtained by Collins, Soper and Sterman in \cite{Collins:1981uk,Collins:1984kg} and has also been derived in Soft-Collinear Effective Theory (SCET)~\cite{Bauer:2000yr,Bauer:2001ct,Bauer:2001yt,Bauer:2002nz,Beneke:2002ph} based on renormalization group (RG) methods \cite{Becher:2010tm,Chiu:2011qc,GarciaEchevarria:2011rb}.
 In the small transverse momentum limit, the differential cross section can be factorized as the product of the hard factor and TMD functions at the leading power.
 Therefore, one can directly probe TMD functions via different processes, including the Drell-Yan, semi-inclusive deep-inelastic scattering (SIDIS) and back-to-back two hadron production in $e^+e^-$ collisions.
-The universality of the non-perturbative parametrization of TMD functions has been investigated extensively in~\cite{Su:2014wpa,Boglione:2016bph,Hautmann:2020cyp,Collins:2004nx,Kang:2015msa,Bacchetta:2017gcc,Cammarota:2020qcw,Bacchetta:2020gko,Echevarria:2020hpy,Bacchetta:2022awv}.
-Here we want to emphasize that the usual TMD functions and TMD factorization are only valid for intermediate $x$ region.
-One will encounter large logarithmic contributions when going to both edges of phase space, i.e. when $x$ is very small and $x$ is very large.
-There have been various works to discuss TMD functions in the small-$x$ limit \cite{Balitsky:2015qba,Zhou:2016tfe,Xiao:2017yya,Zhou:2018lfq,Boer:2022njw}.
-In this paper, we investigate the TMD function in the large $x$ limit, i.e. in the threshold limit.
+The universality of the non-perturbative parametrization of TMD functions has been investigated extensively in~\cite{Su:2014wpa,Boglione:2016bph,Hautmann:2020cyp,Collins:2004nx,Kang:2015msa,Bacchetta:2017gcc,Scimemi:2019cmh,Cammarota:2020qcw,Bacchetta:2020gko,Echevarria:2020hpy,Bury:2022czx,Bacchetta:2022awv}.
+In the context of the small-$x$ limit, the naive TMD factorization formula at the leading-power might no longer apply, and numerous studies have addressed TMD functions with considerations for gluon saturation effects \cite{Balitsky:2015qba, Zhou:2016tfe, Xiao:2017yya, Zhou:2018lfq, Boer:2022njw}.
+Conversely, as $x$ approaches larger values, the underlying factorization theorem of leading-power TMD factorization remains robust; nonetheless, the associated resummation formula begins to incorporate non-negligible logarithmic contributions.
+Intriguingly, recent lattice QCD simulations \cite{LPC:2022zci} demonstrate that in this large $x$ regime, lattice results show inconsistencies with the predictions of various existing non-perturbative parametrization of TMD PDF models \cite{Bacchetta:2017gcc,Scimemi:2019cmh,Bury:2022czx,Bacchetta:2022awv}.
+Extending our comprehension of TMD functions in this limit is thus of pivotal importance.
+This study aims to extend our understanding of TMD functions in the large $x$ limit.

 In the threshold limit, the phase space for real radiation is restricted, and then the infrared cancellations between real and virtual diagrams leave behind large logarithms $\sim \ln(1-x)$.
 Therefore, near the threshold limit, it becomes necessary to take into account these large logarithmic corrections to all orders to have a reliable theoretical prediction.
 In the Mellin space, these large logarithms are transformed into powers of logarithms of the Mellin variable $N$.
 A systematic approach has been proposed to resum these large logarithms to all order \cite{Sterman:1986aj,Catani:1989ne} in the Mellin space and the technique is known as threshold resummation.
 It is noted that, unlike the TMD resummation, the singular threshold logarithms do not appear explicitly in the physical cross section, since they are always convoluted with PDFs or FFs at the hadron level.
 After analyzing the dynamical origins of the large corrections in both threshold and TMD resummations, the joint resummation framework of threshold and TMD logarithms was first developed in \cite{Laenen:2000de}.
 Such a framework has been applied in various processes \cite{Kulesza:2002rh,Kulesza:2003wn,Banfi:2004xa,Bozzi:2007tea,Debove:2011xj} at hadron colliders.
 Later on, a factorization and resummation formalism based on SCET$_+$ \cite{Bauer:2011uc, Procura:2014cba} was introduced in \cite{Lustermans:2016nvk,Li:2016axz}, which can be used to perform resummation calculation beyond the next-to-leading logarithmic (NLL) accuracy.